winstonjs/winston-mongodb/README.md

 false.
 * __db:__ MongoDB connection uri, pre-connected `MongoClient` object or promise which resolves to a pre-connected `MongoClient` object.
+* __dbName:__ The database name to connect to, defaults to DB name based on connection URI if not provided, ignored if using a pre-connected mongoose connection.
 * __options:__ MongoDB connection parameters (optional, defaults to `{poolSize: 2, autoReconnect: true, useNewUrlParser: true}`).
 * __collection__: The name of the collection you want to store log messages in,